elleem/reading-notes/README.md

 My name is Lauren.
 I live in Seattle and I am currently an analyst with King County government.
 This is my notes repo for Code Fellows.
 Thanks for taking the time to look at my page.
 Here is my [github page](https://github.com/elleem).

+## Things I want to know more about

+Javascript, CSS Grid, animations

 ### Table of Contents

 ## Code 102 Reading Notes